FREE delivery in the contiguous US!

 What should you not do at a tailgate?

 You should not pick tailgate recipes that keep you in the kitchen all day.
-Your guests came to your house to watch the game and spend time with you.
-And offer food that fits the climate—chili for November games in the Midwest or refreshing fruit salad at a southern Florida tailgate in late summer.
-If you’re a guest at a tailgate, help clean up before you leave.
+Your guests came over to watch the game and spend time with you.
+And don’t offer food that doesn’t fit the climate—ice cream sandwiches, for example, aren’t the best idea for November games in the Midwest.
+If you’re a guest at a tailgate, don’t leave without offering to help cleanup first.
 The host put lots of work into making the day special, so clearing away dishes, taking out the garbage, or boxing up leftovers will go a long way in easing their stress.